konfigs/form-edit-config/README.md

 ## widget script

-in the htmil body add the following scripts
+in the html body add the following scripts

 ```